VanshikaLud04/llm-cost-guard/README.md

 > Cost-control middleware for LLM APIs that prevents runaway API spend using real-time burn rate monitoring and kill-switch enforcement.

 LLM APIs can cause uncontrolled cost spikes in production.
-LLM-Cost-Guard is a middleware layer that monitors spend in real time, enforces budgets, and blocks runaway requests before tokens are consumed — across OpenAI, Anthropic, and Groq through a single unified interface.
+LLM-Cost-Guard is a scalable, cloud-native enterprise gateway that monitors spend in real time, enforces budgets, and blocks runaway requests before tokens are consumed — across OpenAI, Anthropic, and Groq through a single unified interface.

 > Designed to simulate production constraints like cost ceilings, failure handling, and provider fallback under load.